zilongzheng/zilongzheng.github.io/_publications/loogle.md

     @inproceedings{li2024loogle,
-        title={LooGLE: Can Long-Context Language Models Understand Long Contexts?}, author={Li, Jiaqi and Wang, Mengmeng and Zheng, Zilong and Zhang, Muhan}, booktitle={Proceedings of the 62nd Annual Meeting of the Association for Computational Linguistics (Volume 1: Long Papers), year={2024}
+        title={LooGLE: Can Long-Context Language Models Understand Long Contexts?}, author={Li, Jiaqi and Wang, Mengmeng and Zheng, Zilong and Zhang, Muhan}, booktitle={Proceedings of the 62nd Annual Meeting of the Association for Computational Linguistics (Volume 1: Long Papers)}, year={2024}
     }
 ---